uiuc-bdeep/Zillow_Housing_Database/DB_creation/README.md

-# Zillow_Housing_Database Creation
+# Create Zillow_Housing_Database

-The creation of database involves 3 steps.
-First, we need to install the database on the VM.
+This tool creates a PostgreSQL database that can be used to query ZTRAX data using the BDEEPdbZillow package.
+It involves 3 steps.
+First, we need to install the database on a virtual machine (VM).
 Then, we need to create the database and tables.
 Finally, we need to insert the data into the database.

 ## Prerequisite
 - A working Linux VM connected to the internet with root access